chappers/chappers.github.io/_posts/2021-05-09-airflow-data-pipeline-sketches.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 When considering how we would build airflow pipelines what considerations should we make?

 From an airflow perspective, the task runners are not a spark cluster, so the immediate item is we need to do a remote execution.
 There are Spark templates to do this, though of course a simple bash operator would work too.

 Then in order to ensure idempotency (or no multiple jobs running) - we would probably a bash sensor operator in conjunction - although a more native Spark one would work as well.

 An overly simple example: